Fairfax County Board of Supervisors Approves Capital One’s Development in Tysons

 At its Sept.
 25 meeting, the Fairfax County Board of Supervisors approved Capital One Bank’s plan to build about 4.4 million square feet of new, mixed use development in Tysons.

-"The Capital One expansion and redevelopment project is a great step forward for Tysons Corner," Chairman Bulova stated.
-"As the first major rezoning initiative since the initial demonstration project, the expansion not only lends to the vision of Tysons as a strong economic and residential center, but also achieves the goals of the Tysons Corner Comprehensive Plan by addressing transportation needs and providing community amenities."
+"The Capital One expansion and redevelopment project is a great step forward for Tysons," Chairman Bulova stated.
+"As the first major rezoning initiative since the initial demonstration project, the expansion not only lends to the vision of Tysons as a strong economic and residential center, but also achieves the goals of the Tysons Comprehensive Plan by addressing transportation needs and providing community amenities."

 The future development would add to the bank’s existing 26-acre campus, which sits between the Beltway and Route 123.
 The entire project will be within a quarter mile of the McLean Metro Station, one of the four new stations in Tysons that are part of the first phase of Dulles Rail project.